davidgfnet/gba-patch-gen/tools/README.md

    patches.
 The merge might fail if contradictory information exists in some cases.

-The actual patch generation is provided by patch-gen.py.
+The actual patch generation is provided by patch\_gen.py.
 Given a single full patch (produced by the merge tool) generates the actual patching data, making some decisions on how each relevant patch sites are handled.
 Roughly:

  - Patching WAITCNT updates with NOP instructions.
  - Patching SWI 0x1 with branches to an emulation routine.
  - Adding some extra code to handle the above mentioned SWI.
+ - Patching IRQ handlers sites to point to 0x03007FF4.
  - Patching some FLASH routines.
  - Encoding some FLASH/EEPROM routines (for the firmware to patch).
+ - Encoding RTC routines.